sirthegamercoder/FNF-Icon-Splitter-PLUS/README.md

 1. Press Code button and download the zip
 2. Open File Explorer then find the directory where zip file was downloaded
 3. Extract zip once extracted open the folder and click `FNF Icon Splitter PLUS.py` then click `Copy Path`
-4. After that press Win + R then type cmd
+4. After that press Win + R then type `cmd`
 5. In cmd type `python` space then paste the path and enter
 6. Afterward, press `Select Icons Directory` then find the folder containing icons
 7. Then press `Select Save Directory` then search for the directory you want to save
-8. Press `Start Processing` and enter the number of frame (e.g 1-3 must comma separated)
+8. Press `Start Processing` and enter the number of frame (e.g 1-3)
 9. Wait until appear a folder containing icons and done

-*Tip: If you have GitZip extension you just click checkbox at `FNF Icon Splitter PLUS.py` then download checked item*
+*Tip: If you have GitZip extension you just click checkbox at `FNF Icon Splitter PLUS.py` then download checked item, when enter number of frame must comma separated*